pamil/kamilkokot.com/content/blog/symfony-extension-21-behat-with-symfony-5/index.md

 [Friends of Behat's SymfonyExtension][fob-se] becomes more and more popular as the downloads rose almost fivefold in the last year.
 I'm happy to announce the new release bringing support for Symfony 5 and PHP 7.4, together with functional improvements.

-If you haven't got to know it before, I'd recommend to [reading last release announcement][fob-se-20-blogpost].
+If you haven't got to know it before, I'd recommend [reading the last release announcement][fob-se-20-blogpost].

 ### Symfony 5 and PHP 7.4 support